Changes in the newborn at birth

 The lungs inflate and begin working on their own, moving oxygen into the bloodstream and removing carbon dioxide by breathing out (exhalation).

 A developing baby produces about twice as much heat as an adult.
-That heat dissipates as blood flows into the mother's circulation via the placenta and is cooled.
 A small amount of heat is removed through the developing baby's skin, the amniotic fluid, and the uterine wall.

 After delivery, the newborn begins to lose heat.
 Receptors on the baby's skin send messages to the brain that the baby's body is cold.
-The baby's body then creates heat by shivering and by burning stores of brown fat, a type of fat found only in fetuses and newborns.
+The baby's body creates heat by shivering and by burning brown fat, a type of fat found only in unborn babies and newborns.

-In the fetus, the liver acts as a storage site for sugar (glycogen) and iron.
+In the baby, the liver acts as a storage site for sugar (glycogen) and iron.
 When the baby is born, the liver has various functions:

 A baby's gastrointestinal system doesn't fully function until after birth.